-If just out of the blues or after you update your Windows 10 PC to a newer build or version, and you start to notice a random notification sound keeps playing every couple of minutes, then this post may help you.
+If just out of the blue or after you update your Windows 11/10 PC to a newer build or version, you start to notice a random notification sound keeps playing every couple of minutes, then this post may help you.
 It could be an errant browser extension, Steam Inventory Helper, or any other program making these noises.

 Random Notification Sound keeps playing on PC

 If you’re faced with this issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.

 - Use Process Monitor to monitor sound

 - Check web-browser extension